Dutchman (play): Film adaptation

 In 1967, Dutchman was adapted into a film directed by English filmmaker Anthony Harvey and starring Shirley Knight as Lula and Al Freeman Jr. as Clay, reprising their roles from the play's Los Angeles production.
 According to Joseph Lelyveld, an executive editor of The New York Times, the film was shot with a budget of US$600,000 in six days.
-Although set on the New York City subway system's D train, which runs from the Bronx to Coney Island, the film was shot in a studio outside London.
+Although set on the New York City Subway's D train, which runs from the Bronx to Coney Island, the film was shot in a studio outside London.
 The film adaptation raised discussions about surrealism, tension violence and race, and the existence “in a vacuum” that was set in one location only.
 Shirley Knight won the Best Actress award at the 28th Venice International Film Festival in 1967 for her performance.

 Another adaptation was set to begin filming in 2023, with Andre Gaines to direct, co-write, and produce the film, starring André Holland, Zazie Beetz, Kate Mara, and Stephen McKinley Henderson.
 It was secured by SAG-AFTRA interim agreement during the ongoing 2023 SAG-AFTRA strike.
 Aldis Hodge and Lauren E. Banks were both cast a month later.
 The film premiered on March 8, 2025, at the 2025 South by Southwest Film & TV Festival.